Thunderbolts*: Critical response

+Florence Pugh received praise and accolades for her performance in the film.

-On review aggregator Rotten Tomatoes, 88% of 380 critics gave the film a positive review.
-The site's critics consensus reads, "Assembling a ragtag band of underdogs with Florence Pugh as their magnetic standout, Thunderbolts* refreshingly goes back to the tried-and-true blueprint of the MCU's best adventures."
-Metacritic summarized the critical response as "generally favorable", based on a weighted average score of 68 out of 100 from 53 critics.
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those surveyed by PostTrak gave the film an average of 4.5 out of 5 stars, with 74% saying they would definitely recommend the film.
+On review aggregator Rotten Tomatoes, 88% of 381 critics gave Thunderbolts* a positive review, with an average rating of 7.1/10.
+The critics consensus reads, "Assembling a ragtag band of underdogs with Florence Pugh as their magnetic standout, Thunderbolts* refreshingly goes back to the tried-and-true blueprint of the MCU's best adventures."
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100 based on 53 critics, indicating "generally favorable" reviews.
+Critics called it a return to form for the MCU, highlighting the character development, visuals, action sequences, and performances.
+The handling of mental health issues and the performances of Pugh and Pullman were especially praised.
+Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those surveyed by PostTrak gave it an average of 4.5 out of 5 stars, with 74% saying they would definitely recommend the film.

 Writing for NPR, critic Bob Mondello gave Thunderbolts* a generally positive review, calling the film "a decently effective blend of misfit mercenaries and pop psychology".
 Jake Coyle of the Associated Press gave it 3/4 stars, writing, "All the assembled parts here, including an especially high-quality cast (even Wendell Pierce!) work together seamlessly in a way that Marvel hasn't in some time.
 Most of all, Pugh commands every bit of the movie."
 Robbie Collin of The Daily Telegraph gave the film 2/5 stars, writing, "It's just dollop upon dollop of dourness, all the way to an end-credits scene that has the nerve to tease brighter, less narratively convoluted times ahead.
 Talk about creating a market."
 Nicholas Barber of BBC Culture gave Thunderbolts* a generally positive review, praising its character-driven approach and Pugh's performance.
 He noted that the film offers a more grounded and emotionally resonant narrative compared to recent Marvel releases, while still delivering the expected action and humor.